simpledotorg/simple-server/doc/wiki/dashboard-audit.md

 + Denominator: Hypertension patients assigned to `region_name`, registered before the last 3 months.
 Dead and lost to follow-up patients are exclued.

 **How it's calculated**

-The number of patients assigned to a facility, registered before the last 3 moths where the patient:
+The number of patients assigned to a facility, registered before the last 3 months where the patient:
 + Is not deleted
 + Is hypertensive
 + Is not dead
 + Has at least one of the following in the last 3 months: An appointment created, A drug refilled, A blood sugar taken
-+ Doesn't have a BP recorded within the last 3 months
++ Doesn’t have any BPs recorded within the last 3 months

-*Sample SQL query*
+### Visited but no BP taken SQL query
 ```sql
 SELECT COUNT(DISTINCT "patients"."id")
 FROM "patients"